 Canada’s gaming landscape looks similar to the US situation on paper, but is more comparable to the UK in practice.
 Some interpretations of Canadian gaming law make it appear illegal for residents to play at anything other than the few basic state-owned sports betting sites that operate in certain provinces.
 However, there is little-to-no enforcement of these laws and people can play online poker in Canada as they wish.

 Most of the world’s large, international sites accept Canadians and can even process transactions in Canadian dollars.
 This stands in stark contrast to the situation for US players who are blocked from most major poker sites.
-In Canada, you can join the likes of BetVictor to play real money poker.
+In Canada, you can join most major international poker sites and play real money poker.

 In my experience, the best sites for Canadians are those licensed to do business in the UK.
 The UK’s Gambling Commission is the single most respected licensing entity in the world and exerts very high standards of quality for all operators.
 If you’re ready to play today, all you need to do is scroll up to the top of this page and choose a site.